Matteo Tondini

 Biography

-Matteo Tondini (Laurea - Macerata; MA - CASD, Rome; PhD - IMT, Lucca) is a naval (staff) officer, military legal advisor and researcher, specializing in international/operational law and security issues.
-Currently Matteo serves as a legal advisor to the Italian Defence General Staff - Office of Legal Affairs (International Affairs).
+Matteo Tondini (Laurea - Macerata; MA - CASD, Rome; PhD - IMT, Lucca) is a naval officer, military legal advisor and researcher, with specialization in international/operational law and security issues.
+Currently Matteo serves in a multinational Command overseas.

 Matteo is also one of the Editors and former Editor-in-Chief of the Military Law and the Law of War Review.